 - Also, the slow, lyrical theme played by the solo flute from the final movement, recapitulated in a victorious version, played by the whole orchestra near the very end of the entire concerto.
 (This can be said for other classical music pieces.)

-- Dream Theater's "About To Crash" is about a girl with Bipolar Disorder.
+- Dream Theater's "About To Crash", from the 42-minute "Six Degrees of Inner Turbulence", is about a girl with Bipolar Disorder.
 Musically, it start's off quietly cheerful, then becomes more and more eerie as it describes how her illness destroyed her life.
 The reprise start's off triumphantly describing how she pulled herself out of a bout of depression, and manages to end hopefully.

 - From Trans-Siberian Orchestra's The Christmas Attic, "Music Box Blues" is this to "The Music Box", but mostly in the backstory.
 The latter is about a woman who misses her old boyfriend/husband, who was implied to have been killed in a war.
 The former is sung by the husband as the two reunite after so many years.